khloudfawzy/Callstack-vs.-Callback-Queue-vs.-Microtask-Queue/README.md

 Javascript has only one thread of execution, but It still can handle asynchronous operations.
 How is that?
-By the use of CallStack, Callback queue and microTask queue
+By the use of CallStack, Callback queue and microtask queue

 **CallStack:**